-University Lecturer in Farm Animal Health, Welfare and Production
+University Senior Lecturer in Farm Animal Health and Production

-Gareth Pearce is interested in taking PhD students.
+Gareth Pearce is accepting applications for PhD students.

 Gareth Pearce is available for consultancy.